hschletz/formotron/Readme.md

 ## class
 Properties of a class type accept only instances of that class or a subclass.

+## interface
+Properties of an interface type accept only instances of a class that implements the interface.

 ## mixed
 Properties declared as `mixed` or without a type accept any input value.